156aasdfg/CFT-VQA/README.md

 # EMPOWER COUNTERFACTUAL THINKING VIA CONTRASTIVE LEARNING FOR ROBUST VISUAL QUESTION ANSWERING
-The code will be available soon!
+The code will be available soon(after accepted)!

 ## Paper: